ejmr/LNVL/docs/Howto.md

 for any scene.
 If LNVL has to choose between the font of a character and the font of a scene, it will choose the character every time.

+### Temporary Characters ###

+If you want a character to be temporary, i.e. then assign that character the value `nil` at the end of the script.
+For example:

+    Lobby = Character { firstName="Lobby", textColor = "#a33" }

+    START = Scene {
+        Lobby {
+            "I have lots of important things to say.", "You can never silence or delete me!", "I'll exist in your story forever!"
+        }
+    }

+    -- Oh really?
+    Lobby = nil

+Because of the final line, `Lobby` will not be a valid character in any other dialogue script.

 Settings
 --------